sfuhrm/JAADec/README.md

 # JAADec

-**This is a fork of https://sourceforge.net/projects/jaadec/ containing fixes to make it play nice with other Java Sound Providers.**
+This is a fork of https://github.com/DV8FromTheWorld/JAADec with the following changes:
+* Maven-based building.
+* Fixed Java deprecations.
+* Rollout to Maven Central instead of shut-down jcenter.

 The original project was licensed under Public Domain and as such this fork is also licensed under Public Domain.
 Use as you like!